jbodah/spy_rb/README.md

 puts spy.call_count
 # => 2

+# Restore a spied instance method
 Spy.restore(TestClass, :push)

+# Only increment call count when an expression returns true
 a = TestClass.new
 spy = Spy.on(a, :push).when {|to_push| to_push == 'apple'}
 a.push 'pear'